Templates in C++ vs Generics in Java

 Though both of the methods to create a generic type is similar, but they vary at some places, while the implementation property that they possess is the same.

 - Type erasure : Type erasure ensures tighter type check during compile time.
 Java generics simply offer compile-time safety and eliminate the need for casts.
 This is directly implemented in the Java compiler front-end and make sure type erasure is done.

 - In C++ when you use a template the compiler will emit the template code again after replacing the generic parameter in it with the type you used.
 This is more powerful in several ways but can lead to bloated executables.

 - Wrapper class: In Java, Even if we have to specifically specify the datatype within which the function call using any object, we don’t need to cast it similar to that of C++ with actual data types, rather we use wrapper classes to do the required.

 - Type Checking : Java Generics handles type checking during instantiation and generates byte-code equivalent to non-generic code C++ has “latent typing” and template metaprogramming and generates a new class for each instantiation

 Java encourages software reuse and adds some basic support for generic programming.
 For Java, it is a serious step forward in the area of commercial software development.

 This article is contributed by Aniketh Girish.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or email your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or email your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.